 I was born in Cape Town where I have lived all my life.
 My father has an absolute passion for travel and instead of watching cartoons we would watch National Geographic, Steve Irwin’s The Crocodile Hunter and Animal Planet.
 At the young age of four I already had my very first passport and since then have travelled every year and would like my children to do the same.

-Besides travelling, I try and tick something off my 'bucket' list every three months.
-I enjoy setting short term goals for myself and learning something new everyday.
-I also enjoy helping others and being asked for advice.
-Watching competitive sports is an absolute must on weekends and I play netball once a week.
+Besides travelling, I try and tick off something from my bucket list every three months.
+I enjoy setting short-term goals for myself and learning something new every day from my daughter Kaila.

 Where have I travelled

 My travel highlight in 2016 was a 10-day scheduled safari in Botswana.
 I visited Chobe National Park and enjoyed cruising along the Chobe River, as well as seeing Savute, Moremi Game Reserve and the Okavango Delta.

 One of my very first luxury trips with Go2Africa was going on honeymoon and staying at Thonga Beach Lodge and Phinda Forest Lodge in kwaZulu-Natal and then enjoying a relaxing rail journey back from Pretoria to Cape Town on one of the most luxurious trains of the world – Rovos Rail.

 In 2015 I travelled to Mozambique and visited Massinga Beach Lodge and Azura Benguerra where the highlight was singing and dancing with the children on the beach and enjoying a true ‘barefoot luxury’ experience!